 Impartiality is freedom from favoritism, bias, or prejudice.
 This means that a mediator should not pick sides.
 A mediator should not be picking who “wins” and who “loses” in a given mediation.
 Also a mediator should be calm and collected within the negotiation.
 Sometimes parties to a legal mediation want a legal evaluation on the merits of their claim.
 This puts the mediator in a tricky spot because a legal evaluation may lead a mediator to lose their impartiality—they are asking the mediator’s professional judgment on whether the law would favor one side over the other.
 If this is going to happen (and it often does) the mediator should disclose to the parties the possible loss of impartiality, and also the risk of being wrong on whether the law applied to the claim.

-To Inquire About Our Mediation Services, Call Denton Peterson Today
+To Inquire About Our Mediation Services, Call Denton Peterson Dunn, PLLC Today

 A conflict of interest is a connection or relationship that a mediator has with someone or something that raises a question of the mediator’s potential for impartiality.
 A mediator needs to tell both parties of any actual or potential conflicts of interest.
 After the mediator, tells the parties about any actual or potential conflicts of interest, the parties may agree to continue with the mediation.
 The mediator must inquire to find out whether there are any facts that a normal person would find likely to create a conflict of interest.
 Is the mediator related to one of the parties?
 Does the mediator own stock in one of the business entities (or subsidiaries) and thus could benefit from the outcome?
 Is there some benefit the mediator will receive outside of the fees collected and experienced gained from the mediation?

 The mediator must be competent to satisfy the reasonable expectations of the parties.
 Competence deals with having the necessary skill level to mediate a claim—where was the mediator trained?
 What are the mediator’s qualifications?
 What is the mediators experience?
 A mediator should disclose any continuing training the mediator has received.
 Any training in cultural understandings should also be disclosed or explained to the parties who are present.
 If for example, a party is selecting a mediator for a business dispute, it would be important to know the mediator’s background in business.
-Our attorneys at Denton Peterson, PC have a wide range of experience in mediations involving commercial disputes, business disputes, real estate disputes, employment disputes, etc. And, as a result, the attorneys at Denton Peterson, PC are familiar with various mediators with experience in these areas.
+Our attorneys at Denton Peterson Dunn, PLLC have a wide range of experience in mediations involving commercial disputes, business disputes, real estate disputes, employment disputes, etc. And, as a result, the attorneys at Denton Peterson Dunn, PLLC are familiar with various mediators with experience in these areas.

 Confidentiality is another hallmark of the mediation process.
 Confidentiality means that communications made during the mediation are not disclosed outside of the mediation.
 The underlying purpose for confidentiality is to allow the parties to have frank and open discussions about the issues in a dispute without fear that the information will be discussed outside the realm of the mediation.
 The free flow of information in the mediation process will generally help facilitate a more meaningful mediation for all parties involved.
 However, it is important to recognize that threatened or actual violence that occurs during the mediation (which is very rare) is not confidential.
 The mediator will explain how the rules of confidentiality apply in a given mediation.